wes661/Friend-Finder/README.md

 It is loaded with 8 characters from the show and based on your answers it'll match you with one of the characters initially.

-If other users are added they will be possible matches
+If other users are added they will be possible matches.

 ### Overview